Diamondbacks vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Arizona Diamondbacks and Christian Walker hit the field in the second game of a three-game series against Brian Anderson and the Milwaukee Brewers on Tuesday at American Family Field.
+Christian Yelich and the Milwaukee Brewers hit the field against Christian Walker and the Arizona Diamondbacks on Wednesday at 2:10 PM ET at American Family Field.

-The Diamondbacks are +100 moneyline underdogs in this matchup against the favored Brewers (-120).
-The total for the game has been set at 9 runs.
+The Diamondbacks are the favorite in this one, at -140, while the underdog Brewers have +115 odds to play spoiler.
+An 8-run total has been set in the contest.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.